kyul28/url_shorten_and_qr/README.md

 # **URL Shortener API**

-## **📖 Project Overview**
+## **Project Overview**
 This is a simple and efficient URL shortener built using **FastAPI** and **SQLite**.
 The application allows users to shorten long URLs, track click counts, generate QR codes, and set expiration dates for links.

 ---

-## **🚀 Features**
+## **Features**
-- 🔗 Shorten long URLs and generate unique short links.
+- Shorten long URLs and generate unique short links.
-- 📊 Track click statistics for shortened URLs.
+- Track click statistics for shortened URLs.
-- ⏳ Set expiration dates for short links.
+- Set expiration dates for short links.
-- 🖼 Generate QR codes for easy link sharing.
+- Generate QR codes for easy link sharing.
-- 🔐 Admin panel to view and delete shortened URLs.
+- Admin panel to view and delete shortened URLs.
-- ⚡ Fast and lightweight with FastAPI and SQLite.
+- Fast and lightweight with FastAPI and SQLite.

 ---

-## **🛠 Technologies Used**
+## **Technologies Used**
 - **Backend:** FastAPI
 - **Database:** SQLite
 - **ORM:** SQLAlchemy